This post may contain affiliate links. Please read our disclosure policy.

 How To Make Cottage Cheese Alfredo

-Chicken alfredo: To add more protein, follow the method for making the chicken (and broccoli) in this recipe, and add them in once you’ve made the cottage cheese Alfredo.
+- Chicken alfredo: To add more protein, follow the method for making the chicken (and broccoli) in this Lightened Up Chicken & Broccoli Alfredo recipe, and add them in once you’ve made the Cottage Cheese Alfredo.
 Adding in fresh spinach and tossing with the pasta and sauce until wilted is also a great option!

 Kite Hill cream cheese could work as an alternative to cottage cheese in this recipe, however it might not have quite the same taste and texture.